MrTimmyJ/JavaFX-Appointment-Scheduler/README.md

 🔄 User Workflow

-    Login using your username and password
+    Log in using your username and password

     Manage Appointments: Create, update, or remove appointments

-    Manage Pet Records: Add new pets, or modify existing entries
+    Manage Pet Records: Add new pets or modify existing entries

     View Reports: Navigate to the Reports tab and generate yearly summaries